Meri St. Mary: Career

-Meri St. Mary also hosts a second award-winning (in 2011) radio show "Underground Sound", with podcasts, featuring notable figures of counterculture on KVMR radio.

 In September 2012, her song "Time To Die" was used in an independent film Pig Death Machine by Apathy Productions, which screened at Artists' Television Access in San Francisco.

 In November 2014, St. Mary's first electronic vinyl EP PROTAGONISTA! (with Th' Mole) was released on Beehive Records, and debuted in Berlin.
-In July 2015, a remastered CD version of PROTAGONISTA! was released independently, with shows in Sacramento and Hollywood.

 In September 2015, the short film NINE DOORS debuted at The Nevada City Film Festival in California.
 St. Mary wrote, directed, and edited the film in collaboration with Camen Hodges for the song "Nine Doors" in PROTAGONISTA!

 In October 2015, St. Mary collaborated with Monte Cazazza for the 20th NorCal Noisefest in Sacramento, playing dueling theremins.

+In 2018 Meri and Monte released a 7" vinyl single "Killing Time" and "I Fight Like A Girl" on MSM Music.

+Meri continued producing engineering and hosting radio shows, poetry and music until July 2023 when her Longtime Partner Monte Cazazza passed away.

+Devastated by the loss Meri went into seclusion and is rarely seen.

+2024 finds Meri working on Legacy Projects due for release in 2025 and 2027 respectively.
+She continues to deal with personal health issues and is an advocate for Mental Health.